 Buying a REO or foreclosure in Muskogee

-What is an REO?
+What's an REO?

-Prepared to make an offer?
+Time to make an offer?